 Fall tuition bills are due the second Wednesday of August.

 Spring tuition bills are due the second Wednesday of January.

-Summer I tuition bills are due May 25.
+Summer I & Summer II bills are due by June 25.

 Payments update every hour once a payment is made.